lnzhaotian/BabblinGo/BabblinGoAdmin/README.md

 pm2 logs babblingoadmin
 ```

-#### 4. Setup Nginx (Same as Docker Option)
+#### 4. Setup Reverse Proxy (Same as Docker Option)

-Follow step 6 from the Docker deployment section above.
+Follow step 8 from the Docker deployment section above.
+You can choose either Nginx (Option A) or Apache (Option B).

 #### 5. Setup SSL (Same as Docker Option)

-Follow step 7 from the Docker deployment section above.
+Follow step 9 from the Docker deployment section above (choose Nginx or Apache based on your reverse proxy choice).

 #### 6. Maintenance Commands